clm-a/Dockerthings/docker-compose-boilerplates/rails/readme.md

-Ensure `db` folder is present both in `.gitignore` and `.dockerignore` files as it embbeds postgresql container data (to persist them between containers recreations)
+Ensure `db` folder is present both in `.gitignore` and `.dockerignore` files as it embbeds PostgreSQL container's data (to persist them between containers recreations)